nasa-jpl-memex/memex-explorer/docs/source/crawler_guide.rst

 ----------------------
     Nutch has two buttons which are unique to its implementation.

+    View results in Solr
         The first button is a link to a Solr instance, which you can use to search the results of the crawls using the standard Solr interface.

+    Dump Images
+        This button will download all of the images discovered during the crawl.
+The images are dumped to a folder on the filesystem.
+Image Space will use these images as part of its application.

 .. _ache-section: